What is a Combination or Hybrid Resume?

-A Combination Resume puts together or combines both the Chronological Resume and the Functional Resume.
-It has the features and certain layout design aspects of both.
+A combination resume puts together or combines both the chronological resume and the functional resume.
+It has the features and certain layout design aspects of both that include a compact chronological work history supplemented with a nuts-and-bolts presentation of one's mist useful skills.

-A combination resume maps out the knowledge, skill sets, talents, and abilities that the worker it represents has gathered from his or her total work experience, outlined in the reverse-chronological order - newest to oldest.
+A combination resume maps out the knowledge, skill sets, talents, and abilities that the worker it represents has gathered from his or her total work experience, outlined in the reverse-chronological order, newest to oldest.
+Besides all this usefulness, this particular resume format can save lots of room and eliminate several pages of wordy material.

 In fact, I once visited a paint company that used computerized machines to mix the various shades of each color.
 However, the master paint mixer had worked there for over 40 years and he could still see slight variations in shades of white paint that the computer missed.
-Over the years, he had simply become continuously more attentive to and aware of shade variations.
-He was extraordinarily valuable to this company and to any new paint company that he might want to approach for employment.
+He had become more valuable than the computer.

 Freelance workers can also benefit from building this combination or hybrid resume.
 This is true because, as a freelancer, such a professional may work on one huge project a year, or on hundreds of smaller projects for many different individuals or companies.